johnkallstrom-lexicon-2024/TournamentExplorer/README.md

 # Tournament Explorer

 ### Getting started
-launchBrowser is set to false

-##### Visual Studio
+Use Visual Studio and all will be well...👾

 1. Clone project
 2. Open the .sln-file
-3. Press green start button in Visual Studio

-##### Terminal
-1. Clone project
-3. Navigate to TournamentExplorer.Api
-4. Use `dotnet run` in your terminal
+3. Run `Update-Database` in Package Manager Console to apply all migrations
+4. Start the application

+launchBrowser is set to false.
+Will be listening to `https://localhost:4000`.

 ##### Postman
 - [Tournament Explorer Postman Collection](docs/Postman/TournamentExplorerPostmanCollection.json)